Which languages do you work with? French, Portuguese, German, Dutch, Spanish, Italian,

 How do you charge for your services?
 All our fees are based on a rate per 100 words,

-which differs from one language combination to the next.
+which differs depending on the language combination.
 Please call or email us for

-our current rate applicable to a specific language combination.
-Our complete
+our current rate applicable to your specific language combination.
+Our complete tariff

 Will my documents be treated as confidential?
 We take confidentiality and security